CDLPI Grant - Talking Points

 - This grant will help us improve the process to obtain a commercial driver’s license (CDL) and be an active partner in improving FMCSA’s National CDL Program.

-- It also helps us improve road safety by ensuring only qualified drivers can receive and retain a CDL to operate large trucks and buses on our roadways.
+- It also improves road safety by helping ensure only qualified drivers can receive and retain a CDL to operate large trucks and buses on our roadways.

-- The number of fatalities on our nation’s roadways involving commercial motor vehicles decreased by an estimated eight percent from 2022 to 2023.
+- According to Motor Carrier Management Information System (MCMIS) data, the number of fatalities on our nation’s roadways involving CMVs decreased by an estimated 8 percent from calendar years 2023 to 2024

-- This year, FMCSA awarded nearly $150 million in grant funding.
+- This year, FMCSA awarded over $84 million in CDLPI grant funding.

 - We are excited to receive (insert amount) in grant funding.
 This funding will help us (insert details about project).